MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/using-the-inf-addproperty-directive-and-the-inf-delproperty-directive.md

 ---
-title: Using the INF AddProperty Directive and the INF DelProperty Directive
+title: Using the INF AddProperty Directive and INF DelProperty Directive
 description: Using the INF AddProperty Directive and the INF DelProperty Directive ms.assetid: e5ae8d66-b2dc-409e-bdac-9034a9e24672
 ---